-As a scholar and instructor who sincerely believes in the power of the Humanities for changing minds, transforming lives, and strengthening our democracy, teaching history, for me, is much more about the present than it is about the past.
-When I first began studying history as an undergraduate at Sonoma State University, I knew very little about either European or world history, let alone the political and economic dynamics of my own society, and was unable to think and write critically and logically about the topics I was studying.
-Thanks to a handful of dedicated professors and mentors, however, I was able to gradually gain a more sophisticated understanding of the past, as well as a deep appreciation for the importance of historical thinking in helping to resolve our own society’s various social, political, and economic challenges.
-In my own teaching, therefore, I seek to provide students with the same tools, skills, and inspirational sparks which led to my own intellectual awakening and sustained scholarly, social, and political engagements.
+As a scholar and instructor who sincerely believes in the power of the Humanities and Social Sciences for changing minds, transforming lives, and strengthening democracy, teaching history, for me, is both a professional calling and a public service.
+When I began studying history as an undergraduate at Sonoma State University, I knew very little about either modern European or world history, let alone the political and economic dynamics of my own society, and was consequently unable to think critically and write logically about the topics I was studying.
+Thanks to a handful of dedicated academic mentors, however, I was able to gradually acquire a much deeper appreciation for historical thinking and analysis, as well as an ability for applying historical knowledge towards the resolution of my own society’s social, political, and economic challenges.
+In my approach to teaching, therefore, I seek to provide my students with the same tools, skills, and inspirational sparks which led to my own intellectual awakening and sustained scholarly, social, and political engagements.

-In addition to teaching history from “above” and “below,” I endeavor to help students understand the constituent elements which collectively shaped large-scale historical events, processes, and changes.
-For instance, what were the primary contributions to the coming of the First World War?
-And how did the War contribute to the emergence of new or the strengthening of old ideologies, such as Fascism in Italy and Germany or Communism in the Soviet Union?
-And in what ways where those socio-political movements and experiments connected to the origins of World War II and the perpetration of the Holocaust?
-To help students better comprehend these types of macro level, and oftentimes deeply abstract, causal relationships, I use a variety of collaborative digital tools, such as group timeline software (including the “Cool Timeline” plugin in WordPress or “JS Timeline” by KnightLab), collaborative mapping software (such as “StoryMap” by KnightLab), and a wide range of other resources designed to help students visualize, or “see,” these concepts and processes in both temporal and spatial dimensions of analysis.
-Using broad categorical labels, including “politics,” “economics,” “culture,” and “gender,” among others, I assign a number of timeline entries to each of my students, consisting of dates, an image, and a short textual summary.
-By the end of the term, students are not only able to better understand the principle influences, and influencers, behind the course’s primary topics, themes, and events, they are able to recognize themselves as historical subjects and agents within large-scale historical processes taking places within our contemporary society.
+In addition to teaching with primary source documents, I help my students understand the constituent elements which collectively shaped large-scale historical events, processes, and developments.
+To help students better comprehend macro-level and oftentimes deeply abstract relationships of historical causality, I use a variety of collaborative digital tools, such as timeline software (including “JS Timeline” by KnightLab), mapping software (such as “StoryMap” by KnightLab), and a wide range of other resources designed to help students work together and visualize, or “see,” these concepts and processes in both temporal and spatial dimensions of analysis.
+Using broad categorical labels, including “politics,” “economics,” “culture,” and “gender,” among others, I assign a number of Timeline or StoryMap entries to my students, consisting of dates, an image or video, and a short textual summary.
+By the end of the term, students are not only able to better understand the principle influences, and influencers, behind the course’s primary topics, themes, and events, they are able to recognize themselves as individual and collective agents within the shaping of contemporary large-scale historical processes.

-Overall, I am enthusiastic about teaching, mentoring, and helping students both learn about themselves, the present, and the past, as well as become informed and engaged citizens of the global twenty-first century.
+Overall, I am enthusiastic about helping students to understand the complex relationship between the past and today’s society and world and, equally as important, to become informed and engaged citizens of the global twenty-first century.

 - To explore this course blog, which I have left unchanged, see “Interwar Crisis: Europe, 1919-1939,” Brian J Griffith, available at: http://www.brianjgriffith.com/interwarcrisis/.
 See also Jim Logan’s July 2018 article, “History Course at UCSB Lets Students Learn—and Teach—about Europe’s Interwar Decades (1918-1939),” in UC Santa Barbara’s news and announcements blog, The Current: https://www.news.ucsb.edu/2018/019113/echoes-turbulent-era/.